logo

 Calhoun also noted the rise of what he called “the beautiful ones” — mice that spent their days grooming and eating but avoided all social contact.
 They, too, stopped reproducing.

 Troubling behaviors emerged among females.
-Some abandoned or even killed their young.
-Others became aggressive.
+Some abandoned or even killed their young, while others became aggressive.
 Among certain males, there were increased instances of fighting, forced copulation, and even cannibalism, despite the abundance of resources.

-In the late 1960s and early 1970s, behavioral researcher John B. Calhoun carried out an unsettling experiment known as Universe 25
+In the late 1960s and early 1970s, behavioral researcher John B. Calhoun conducted an unsettling experiment known as Universe 25

-In the late 1960s and early 1970s, behavioral researcher John B. Calhoun carried out an unsettling experiment known as Universe 25
+In the late 1960s and early 1970s, behavioral researcher John B. Calhoun conducted an unsettling experiment known as Universe 25

 Wikimedia